opalj/opal/OPAL/si/src/main/scala/org/opalj/fpcf/PropertyStore.md

 In some cases it is possible to write a very, very fast analysis (at most performing a few hundred bytecode operations) that can compute some property efficiently, without requiring significant resources upfront.

 ## Dependencies are managed automatically
 I.e., the analysis only states to which other entities/property kinds it has dependencies and is informed about the changes automatically.
-The call back function (continuation function) is guaranteed to never be executed concurrently (additionally, the store gives the guarantee that the analysis will see the last value of a entity/property kind it is depending on eventually).
+The call back function (continuation function) is guaranteed to never be executed concurrently (additionally, the store gives the guarantee that the analysis will see the last value of an entity/property kind it depends on eventually).
 After processing the dependencies, the analysis states their new dependencies.
 The new set of dependencies can be completely different.

 The property store has the guarantee that it will get a new computation result whenever it passes an updated property to a downstream analysis.